withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ```

 ### Fail
-*Emitted on processing if time has elapsed and the target was not met*
+*Emitted when the campaign is marked as failed*

 ```solidity